yahyatouil-dev/bc-hero-info/README.md

 Check out my blog for more insights, tutorials, and updates on Business Central and AL development: [Yahya's Blog](https://yahyatouil.com).

-Thank you for supporting **BC HERO** — your feedback and feature requests are always appreciated!
+Thank you for supporting **AL HERO** — your feedback and feature requests are always appreciated!
 ---

-*BC HERO — Built for Business Central AL developers.*
+*AL HERO — Built for Business Central AL developers.*